DNNCommunity/DNN.Events/.github/ISSUE_TEMPLATE.md

-* **What is the current behavior?**
+* **What is the current behaviour?**

-* **If the current behavior is a bug, please provide the steps to reproduce the problem.**
+* **If the current behaviour is a bug, please provide the steps to reproduce the problem.**

-* **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links for us to have context).
+* **Other information** (e.g. detailed explanation, stack traces, related issues, suggestions how to fix, links for us to have context).
 Use the bug DLL's for the error output if you can reproduce the bug.